Ethiopia - Country Portrait

 - Form of government: federal republic

-- Top three export goods: coffee, cotton and leather products
+- Top three export goods: coffee, vegetables and fruits, oilseeds

 - Known for: vegan and vegetarian meals